apurvwagh/DevOps-interview-questions-/Devops-interview-3.md

  3. Your Kubernetes cluster is healthy, but requests intermittently return 503.
 How would you troubleshoot it?

-1) When users receive intermittent 503 errors, I first determine whether the issue is at the load balancer, Kubernetes, or application layer.
+1)When users receive intermittent 503 errors, I first determine whether the issue is at the load balancer, Kubernetes, or application layer.

 2)I start by checking pod readiness because a pod can be Running but not Ready.
 Then I verify Service endpoints, label selectors, Ingress configuration, and ALB target health.